US long-term mortgage rates fall; 30-year at 3.64%

 WASHINGTON — U.S. long-term mortgage rates fell this week following a sharp rise the week before, making September the most volatile month for the key 30-year loan since March.

 Mortgage rates have been running near historic lows, spurring prospective homebuyers, amid an uncertain economic outlook.
-Mortgage buyer Freddie Mac says the average rate on the 30-year, fixed-rate mortgage dropped to 3.64% from 3.73% last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on the 30-year, fixed-rate mortgage dropped to 3.64% from 3.73% last week.
 By contrast, the average rate stood at 4.72% a year ago.

 A sharply divided Federal Reserve last week cut its benchmark short-term interest rate for a second time this year but declined to signal that further cuts are likely in 2019.
 The Fed rate influences many consumer and business loans.